 A WIO session is led by an Accredited Exercise Physiologist (AEP) and delivered in partnership with a multidisciplinary team of Allied Health professionals.
 Each WIO session consists of a group education session delivered by a variety of health professionals in a culturally appropriate yarning style.
 Each client participates in an individually tailored exercise prescription developed by an AEP and performed in a supportive group setting.
 This program is developed around the clients goals, local community and home environment and individual needs and preferences to support them to take the steps towards self-management upon graduation.

 The program not only provides a safe and supported setting for exercise, but an opportunity for clients to stay socially and culturally connected.

 By coming to WIO, our clients have seen improvements in their:

-WIO is currently being delivered from IUIH clinics in the following locations: Morayfield, Strathpine Deception Bay, Woolloongabba, Goodna, Miami, Capalabla, Wynnum, North Stradbroke Island, Woodridge and Northgate.
+WIO is currently being delivered from IUIH clinics in the following locations: Morayfield, Strathpine, Deception Bay, Woolloongabba, Goodna, Miami, Capalaba, Wynnum, North Stradbroke Island, Logan and Northgate.

 Aboriginal and/or Torres Strait Islander people with, or at risk of, a chronic disease can enter the WIO program by General Practitioner referral.